kingsmanrip/ERPversionBoss/README.md

 1. Generate payroll reports and record payments to employees
 2. Create invoices for completed projects
 3. Update project statuses as they progress
-4. Monitor project profitability through the cost analysis features
+4. Monitor project profitability through the net profit tracking and cost analysis features

 ## Project Structure